 Democracy in Westminster

 Find out about our council, councillors, meetings, MPs and our GLA representative and view the Central Register of Councillors.

-Your councillor represents public interest as well as individuals living in the ward in which they have been elected.
+Your councillor represents public interest and individuals living in the ward in which they have been elected.
 There are three councillors for each of the City’s 18 wards.
-They can provide help and advice on any concerns or problems relating to council services.
+They can help and advise on any concerns or problems relating to council services.
 For help with national issues, such as the National Health Service (NHS) or immigration, you should contact your local MP, details for whom are listed further down this page.

 If you wish to write to your councillor, you can do so via the main council address, Westminster City Hall, 64 Victoria Street, London SW1E 6QP.